ksks1986/P2_Traffic-Sign-Classifier/writeup.md

 ![alt text][image8]

-For the second image ...
+For the second image, the model has strong confidence to predict "General caution"(probability of 0.93).
+This is the right prediction.
+The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|